Meta-Learning Priors for Safe Bayesian Optimization: Experiments

 \looseness -1 \textbf{Synthetic safe BO benchmark environments. } We consider two synthetic environments, based on popular benchmark functions with a two-dimensional domain.
 The first is based on the \emph{Camelback} function \citep{molga2005test} overlaid with products of sinusoids of varying amplitude, phase and shifts.
 The constraint function is similar, with an additional random quadratic component to ensure connection between most of the safe regions of the domain.
 The second environment is based on the challenging Eggholder function \citep{jamil2013literature} with many local minima.
 The function's shape can be varied by random sampling of three parameters.
 The constraint is a quadratic function, overlayed with sinusoids of varying frequencies.
 A task corresponds to a pair of randomly drawn target and constraint functions.

-\textbf{Controller Tuning for a high-precision linear robot.} \looseness -1 As robotic case study, we tune the controller of a linear axis in an Argus linear motion system by Schneeberger Linear Technology, a high-precision/speed robot for wafer inspection.
-To goal is to tune the three gain parameters of a cascaded PI controller to achieve minimal position error.
-We minimize the total variation (TV) of the position error signal, while constraining its maximum frequency in the FFT which measures (potentially damaging) instabilities/vibrations in the system.
+\textbf{Controller Tuning for a high-precision linear robot.} \looseness -1 As a robotic case study, we tune the controller of a linear axis in a linear motion (displayed Figure \ref{fig:argus_motion_system}) system by Schneeberger Linear Technology, a high-precision/speed robot for wafer inspection.

+The goal is to tune the three gain parameters of a cascaded PI controller to achieve minimal position error.
+We minimize the position error, while constraining its maximum frequency in the FFT which measures (potentially damaging) instabilities/vibrations in the system.
 Different tasks correspond to different step sizes, ranging from $10 \mu m$ to $10 mm$.
 At different scales, the robot behaves differently in response to the controller parameters, resulting in different target and constraint functions.
-The experiments are conducted with a simulation of the robot, so we can explore unsafe kernel hyper-parameters -- a key element for finding and visualizing the safety boundary in Figure \ref{fig:kernel_hparam_grids}.
+We conduct the experiments both in simulation and on the real robot.
+More details about the controller tuning experiments can be found in Appendix \ref{appx:controler_tuning_argus}.

 \textbf{Meta-training data.} We generate the benchmark meta-training by running $\textsc{SafeOpt}$ with conservative kernel hyper-parameters choices on each task.
 The resulting datasets are non-i.i.d. and only consist of observations where $q(\bz) < 0$, much more realistic than sampling data uniformly and i.i.d..
 With this, we aim to mimic a practical scenario where we have performed various safe BO on related tasks in the past and now want to harness the corresponding data.
 For the synthetic environments, we use $n=40$ tasks with $T_i=100$ samples in case of the Camelback-Sin and $T_i = 200$ samples for the Random Eggholder environment.
-For the Argus controller tuning, we use $n=20$ and $T_i = 400$.
+For the linear axis controller tuning, we use $n=20$ and $T_i = 400$.

 \looseness -1 \textbf{Evaluation metrics. } To evaluate the performance of various methods, we run safe BO with them on at least 4 unseen test tasks with each 5 seeds.
 To measure a method's query efficiency, we report the (safe) inference regret $r_{t} = f(\hat{\bx}^*_t) - f(\bx^*)$ where $\hat{\bx}^*_t = \argmin_{\bz \in \calS_t} \mu_t(\bx)$ is a method's best current guess for the safe minimizer of (\ref{eq:safe_opt_problem}).
 In Fig. \ref{fig:kernel_hparam_grids}, we also report the cumulative regret $R_T := \sum_{t=1}^T r_{t}$.